HansPinckaers/ShareJS-editor/README.md

 ShareJS with text-formatted document type
 =======

-Original project is Joseph Gentle's [`ShareJS`](https://github.com/josephg/ShareJS)
+Original project is Joseph Gentle's [`ShareJS`](https://github.com/josephg/ShareJS).

 This branch adds data type for formatted text.
 Operations on rich text.

 Document is of the next form:

     [
         {
             t: "Bold fragment"
             params:
                 bold: true
                 font-size: 14
         }
         {
             t: "Italic fragment"
             params: {italic: true}
         }
     ]

 T is a text field, common text operation are applied on this field.
 Params is a set of key-value pairs, only "insert" and "delete" operations are applied for them.
 All positions are measured from the start of document, not a start of fragment.

-Available operations:
+__Available operations__

     * text insertion
         p: 9                    # Text will be inserted before this position
         ti: "bold"              # Text to insert